sourceallies/glue-biscuit/cookbook/event-change-records.md

 1. Add a `_deleted` column to the target with a value of `false`
 1. Union the source and target
 1. Execute a group-by on the primary key columns.
-1. For each group, reduce the group by selecting the record with the larges timestamp. (most current record)
+1. For each group, reduce the group by selecting the record with the largest timestamp (most current record).
 1. This resulting dataset now has exactly one record per entity
 1. Filter out any records with a `_deleted` flag that is `true`
 1. Drop the `_deleted` column.